2lian/Motion-Stack/README.md

 [![doit](https://img.shields.io/badge/Automated_by-DOIT-006400)](https://pydoit.org/)
 [![test](https://github.com/2lian/Motion-Stack/actions/workflows/doit_install.yaml/badge.svg)](https://github.com/2lian/Motion-Stack/actions/workflows/doit_install.yaml)

-Modular walking robots with distributed computation, or a simple robotic arm, seamlessly bring robots to life with just a URDF!
-Built for maximum flexibility, ease of use, and source-code customization.
+From modular mobile robots with distributed computation, to a simple robotic arm, this package provides control for (multi-)limbed systems.
+The goal of the project is maximum flexibility to reflect the flexibility of modular robotics, while abstracting away the complexity of such systems.

 # Guides: